-The clock style can be customized in Settings — Lock screen —Clock style.
+The clock style can be customized in Settings — Lock screen —Clock style, as explained here.

 If you want, you can leave your contact info on the lock screen.
 In case you lose your phone, someone holding the phone can easily reach you.